Change Password

 • Explicit Null Specification: During node or edge insertion, nullable properties can be intentionally set to null.

-• Value Removal: Removing a property’s value replaces it with null.
+• Value Removal: Removing a property’s value sets it to null.

 • New Property Assignment: When adding a new property to a label, any existing nodes or edges with that label are assigned null for the new property by default.